rancher/rancher-docs/versioned_docs/version-2.12/api/workflows/tokens.md

 ## Listing Tokens

-Listing previously generated Tokens can be useful in order to clean up Tokens which are no longer needed (e.g., it was issued temporarily).
+Listing previously generated Tokens can help clean up tokens that are no longer needed (e.g., they were issued temporarily).
 Admins can list all Tokens, while regular users can only see their own.

 ```sh
 kubectl get tokens.ext.cattle.io